Click the play button below, or subscribe and listen through our podcast on iTunes, Stitcher, Google Play, or Spotify.

 “I feel like at my age, I’m SO far behind and need to be insanely productive every single day.”

-She was referring to feeling behind in her career, which is something that most of my clients have also told me at some point (regardless of their age).
+She was referring to feeling behind in her career, which is something I hear all the time from my clients (regardless of their age).
 But feeling behind can spill into every area of your life.

 If your friends start getting married while you’re still single, it can make you feel behind.